Telmooo/jpass/docs/blackbox_testing.md

 All tests had the expected outcome without any failures.

 #### Test T6, T8
-Test is implemented with a parametrized test for testing the various lengths values on the string whose length is less or equal to the length specified.
+Test is implemented with a parameterized test for testing the various lengths values on the string whose length is less or equal to the length specified.
 This can be done by using the empty string and testing the two lengths `0` and `1`.
 The expected output for all these tests is an empty string.
 ```java
 @ParameterizedTest
 @ValueSource(ints = {0, 1})